|FHA DU for Government Loans Release Notes – September 2015

+While this ML really only affects owners, officers, and managers, it’s a good chance to get some quick education on the difference between Title I and Title II lending authority.
 Title I loans may be used to finance permanent property improvements that protect or improve the basic livability or utility of the property.
 Title II loans are what most of us do and are used to finance single-family homes, the most common program being the 203(b).

 |DU Government (FHA) Release Notes 4.0 (effective 10-19-2013)

 The most important thing you need to know is that none of these minor message changes or enhancements will affect the actual underwriting of your file by FHA TOTAL Scorecard.
 Most underwriting rule changes are not based on a DU Release version but rather the issue date of the case number.
 But occasionally the software version can mean the difference between an ‘approve’ and a ‘refer’ decision for your client.

 |FHA Application of Escrow Funds in a Refinance – ML 2013-29 (Effective November 1, 2013)

 The one big change is that on FHA streamline refinances, they will allow you to add 2 months of annual MIP into the new loan amount—both with or without an appraisal.
 However, most of this mortgagee letter only affects you if you are the servicing lender originating the new FHA-insured refinance transaction.
 In all other cases you won’t have access to the funds to apply them anywhere.

 |FHA Handling of Collections, Judgments and Disputed Accounts.
 Mortgage Letter 2013-24 and 2013-25.
 (Effective 10/15/2013) [Download Charts/Checklists, FHA Judgment, Collection, Disputed Account & Lien Guideline Matrix]

 It’s great that FHA finally provided more detailed guidelines on the subject, especially regarding manual downgrades and specific aggregate levels on collection and disputed accounts for underwriting.
 This is one of those times when words are not enough.
 So, we have taken 10 pages of HUD-speak and condensed down to a one-page Chart/Checklist called “FHA Judgment, Collection, Disputed Account & Lien Guideline Matrix.”